zhuzj19/OOP_QA/Lecture-1.md

 	-t, --touch                                   Touch targets instead of remaking them.
 ```

-**19. Please list as many useful advanced grammars (高级语法) of makefile as many as you can.
+#### 19. Please list as many useful advanced grammars (高级语法) of makefile as many as you can.
 If possible, explain the usage of these grammars.
 For example, it is convenient to automatically detect all the source files in a folder (自动检测文件夹下的所有文件) and automatically compile them all.
-How does makefile support this?**
+How does makefile support this?

-- Assume there are source files `a.cpp`, `b.cpp`, and `c.cpp` in the folder, along with the header file `func.h`, we can complie the program in the following way:
+- Assume there are source files `a.cpp`, `b.cpp`, and `c.cpp` in the folder, along with the header file `func.h`, we can compile the program in the following way:
     ```makefile
 	object=a.o b.o c.o
 	main: func.h